AdaRoseCannon/pwa-talks/hack.md

 * Allow zooming in for accessiblity
 * must still work on the desktop

+> # Responsive design illustration

 ## Offline First
 * local databases e.g. idb -> pouch for syncing
 * service workers
+* cache api, the cache api allows one to store network responses.
+This is very powerful api allowing here are a few examples of how it can be used.
+  * Use this to provide stale content when the network is not optimal.
+  * Store rarely changing resources to avoid repeat network events.
+  * Speed up responses by providing cached content, then updating in the background.

+## Interactions
+* Native App users have the expectation that interactions give immediate feedback and this expectation is expected of web apps too.
+* In this example I have intercepted all link clicks and form submits and handle them via ajax requests.
+Whilst the content loads I show dummy content to allow me to start an animation to disguise loading and present *something* whilst the network/cache request happens.

+## Preserving the benefits of the Web

+Most likely you will choose to hide the URL bar for *'that appy feeling'*.
+This means that a whole bunch of benefits inherent to the tradional web are lost and need to be reimplemented.

+* URLs provide some method of deep linking and sharing for your site.
+Otherwise you will loose the virality of web content.
+* Network conditions and load failures.
+Won't be as visible handle these and assist your user.
+* Probably want to opem 3rd party urls in a new browser tab

 ## Progressive Enhancement

 Not all app-like features are supported by all browsers it is up to you to decide what is important and what is not.

 * Work out minimum functionality and 'must have' features
-* Decide how to support them, provide a polyfill, a fallback, no feature or deny that user any content.
+* Decide how to support them, provide a polyfill, a fallback feature, no feature or deny that user any content.
-* Long tail of the web so more work less gain
+* Long tail of the web so more work less gain.

 E.g. For Podle the base functionality is searching for and playing podcasts.
 This can be accomplished with just HTML forms and links.
 So that is my base functionality.